 Sopa de mani literally means “peanut soup”.
 Originally from Cochabamba in central Bolivia, it refers to a traditional Bolivian meat and vegetable soup thickened with ground peanuts.

 Sopa de mani is traditionally made with beef ribs or chicken but it can be prepared without meat as well.
 Different types of vegetables can be used in the soup.
 It’s sometimes made with macaroni or rice and garnished with fresh herbs and french fries (or sweet potato fries).
-It’s often served with crusty bread and llajua, a spicy Bolivian salsa made with locoto pepper.
+It’s often served with crusty bread and llajua, a spicy Bolivian salsa made with locoto chili peppers.

 RECIPE: Sopa de mani

-Locro refers to a thick and hearty squash stew traditionally consumed by the people living in the Andes mountains.
+Locro refers to a thick and hearty Bolivian squash stew traditionally consumed by the people living in the Andes mountains.
 Aside from Bolivia, it’s also common in Peru, Ecuador, Chile, Paraguay, and Argentina where it’s regarded as a national dish.

 Recipes for locro vary but it’s traditionally made with squash, corn, vegetables, and some type of meat – usually beef, charque, or chicken.
 It’s often made with other ingredients as well like beans, pumpkin, onions, and potatoes.
 In some areas, locro is made with a specific type of potato called papa chola.
-Native to the region, it’s a type of large, red-skinned potato known for its creamy yellow flesh and unique flavor.
+Native to the region, it’s a type of large, red-skinned Bolivian potato known for its creamy yellow flesh and unique flavor.